 Preparation of framework statement for the curriculum and guidelines for the TAs.

 Implementation: Year One (AY 1997-98)

-Beginning of semester:
+Beginning of the semester:

 Meeting of all teaching staff to discuss summer work and further coordinate the upcoming first implementation phase of the new curriculum

-End of fall semester:
+End of Fall semester:

 Revamping of Text in Context and preparation of proposals for new level IV courses: “Grim(m) Fairytales,” “Mysteries, Madness, Murder,” following the guidelines developed for Level IV courses (see courses for course development activities that accompanied the curriculum renewal).

-End of semester student opinion survey to obtain students’ feedback on the curriculum
+End-of-semester student opinion survey to obtain students’ feedback on the curriculum

 Increased mutual observation of classes by faculty and graduate students